 The Abode hotel chain, which has multiple pet-friendly properties around Canberra, also has a coastal location, Abode Malua Bay.
 The hotel is located 15 minutes south of the centre of Batemans Bay, near the timeshare off-leash Malua Bay Beach.
 All rooms are self-contained with their own kitchenette.

 Recently opened boutique motel The Isla also has one pet-friendly room available.
-You will need to book directly, plus a $50 cleaning fee applying per dog per stay, and only smaller, short-hair dogs allowed.
+You will need to book directly, with a $50 cleaning fee applying per dog per stay, and only smaller, short-hair dogs allowed.
 Rooms at the revamped retro motel feature king-size beds and Nespresso machines with St Ali coffee pods, plus there’s a swimming pool, BBQ facilities and their own “cantina” onsite.

 Pet-Friendly Caravan Parks in Batemans Bay

 While some caravan parks around Batemans Bay only allow dogs during off-peak periods or not at all, luckily some of the caravan parks allow dogs all year round.

 This is the case at the pet-friendly BIG4 Batemans Bay Beach Resort, where we stayed for the night.
 The park allows dogs on both camping sites and in selected cabins, although the number of pet-friendly sites and cabins is limited over the peak Christmas and Easter periods.
 Direct bookings are required, plus a pet deposit for cabin stays.

 What we loved about the BIG4 Batemans Bay Beach Resort is that it’s located next to the off-leash Corrigans Beach, with direct access from the campsites.
 It’s not my favourite dog beach around, but it’s close to town so a popular spot during the morning and evening.
 The caravan parks also has lots of facilities for all the family, including a pool and mini golf.